eic/tutorial-analysis/_episodes/03-analysis.md

 ```
 Insert this block of code appropriately.
 We should now have everything we need to find the track efficiency as a function of pseudorapidity.
 Run the script with `python3 trackAnalysis.py``.
 This should produce a root file with a few histograms in place.
 The efficiency can be found by taking the ratio of matchedPartEta over partEta.

+> Note:
+> - More recent simulation files (May 2024 or later) seem to have some issue or conflict when processed via Uproot (issue slicing into arrays) - Investigating further (10/09/24)
+{: .callout}

 > Question:
 > - Do the hisotgram ranges make sense?
 > - We plot the distance between thrown and reconstructed charged partices, does this distribution look reasonable?